COVID19 is challenging for all of us and information continues to change.

 It is likely that at some point there will be a positive test result for a student or staff member Everyone will be notified immediately and we will close down the affected areas for 24 hours of cleaning.
-The classroom with the positive result will be closed for 14 days with recommended self quarantine for all those exposed.
+The individuals - students & staff - affected by the positive result will be recommended to quarantine for 14 days from exposure as per health department recommendations.

 Tuition / Schedule changes

 Any short-term covid-closure is considered emergency and tuition is still charged.
 However, families directly affected by a longer, 14-day closure will not be charged.
 If you are not directly affected, but choose to temporarily alter your schedule, tuition and additional day charges may still apply.